Bronson Jones & Company LLP are knowledgeable accident lawyers Vancouver residents have trusted since 1986.

 We deal with serious injuries, including spinal cord injuries, orthopedic injuries, internal injuries, head (brain) injuries, amputations and wrongful death.
 Because of the medical complexity and the almost certain impact on future earning capacity and quality of life, these kinds of cases can be long and complicated to pursue.
 Our team of accident lawyers in Vancouver has experience handling these kinds of catastrophic injury claims and we have the knowledge and financial resources to fund these cases through to their conclusion.

-Representing vehicle accident victims is all we do.
+Representing injured victims is all we do.
 Let our team of accident lawyers in Vancouver talk with you about your case.